FunctionLab/selene/README.md

 python setup.py install
 ```

-### Additional dependency for the CLI

-Please install `docopt` before running the command-line script `selene_cli.py` provided in the repository.

 ## About Selene

 Selene is composed of a command-line interface and an API (the `selene-sdk` Python package).